DataHub

 Step 4: Run a push sync

 Trigger a push sync (or let Event Driven handle it automatically).
-Qualytics sends the following metadata to the matched DataHub datasets:
+Qualytics writes to three surfaces on each matched DataHub asset:

 Step 5: View results in DataHub